oggewallgren/MATMOD-Modules/Problem Modules/module3/module3.md

 When we use this together with negating all the edge values and adding a *start* and *end* node as described in *b)*.
 Then we will calculate the longest path by a linear programming model.
 This tells us that we can use a linear programming solver to find the minimum time.

 ### d)
+We interpret not knowing the exact duration means we only have an approximation of the time.
+An approximation of the time gives us an interval.
+Let's say for example, we know a task approximately has a duration of 4 days, but it could take both three and five days to complete.

+We apply this to the task solving the "worst case" scenario.
+Meaning we use the highest duration of time in the interval.
+The downside of modeling the problem like this is that we won't get the minimal time to finish the project most of the time.
+But we know that we won't run into any trouble starting a task before a task it's dependent on is finished.

+A way to avoid this is to always use the lowest value in the interval.
+If we do this, we know that we will get the minimum time required every time we get it right.
+But the downside of this model is that we might start a task before a task it is dependent on is finished.

 ## 3. Conference Problem
 ### Using shortest path